rsfutch77/everdell_ai/README.md

 - Open Destination cards
 - Add ID# and details of each card to game state (if needed?)
-- When testing, pause after each draw to select the correct cards into all positions and wait for a continue button V2 Plan:
+- When testing, pause after each draw to select the correct cards into all positions and wait for a continue button
+- AI should choose which cards to discard for the undertaker rather than just picking the first 3 in the meadow V2 Plan:
 - play_card currently prioritizes taking cards from the meadow, but we need the ai to choose either the one from the hand or the meadow
 - Gatherers should only add points for pairs with Harvesters, not just any lone Harvester.